 Eden Valley Railway

-The Eden Valley Railway is a small standard-gauge heritage line based at Warcop in Cumbria, on a preserved section of the former North Eastern Railway Eden Valley line from Kirkby Stephen to Penrith.
+The Eden Valley Railway is a standard-gauge heritage line based at Warcop in Cumbria, in the heart of the Eden valley between the Lake District and the Pennines, on a preserved section of the former North Eastern Railway Eden Valley line from Kirkby Stephen to Penrith — a route through some of the most remote and spectacular upland countryside in northern England.

 History